Loading...

 The first step is to collect the data from multiple sources.
 These could be web-tracking, surveys, customer registrations, categorizations, social media, cart abandonment rate, transactional data, marketing information, and offers like incentives and discounts.
 Multiple tools and reliable e-commerce analytics platforms are available that can help with the ETL (extract, transform, load) of data.
 These data will drive insights that help organisations to develop the right customer personas.

-Acquisition data answers questions like which marketing channels are most effective in bringing the most visitors?
+Acquisition data answers questions like which marketing channels are most effective in bringing the most visitors.
 Moreover, it also tells which channels are leading the sales and conversions.
 By utilising acquired and related data, organisations can answer many other questions:

 This kind of data helps you understand the importance of determining the most effective marketing channels in terms of conversion and profitability.